Reading Fire: Progression

 On July 23, 2012, thunderstorms developed over Lassen Volcanic National Park.
-Lightning struck a single red fir tree on a north-facing slope, at about 7100 ft in elevation, and ignited it at approximately 5:09 p.m.
+Lightning struck a single red fir tree on a north-facing slope, at about 7100 ft in elevation, at approximately 5:09 p.m.
 PDT.
-The ignition point was located in a designated wilderness area, approximately 1 mi northeast of Paradise Meadows and 2.5 mi east of Lassen Peak, south of the Lassen National Park Highway.
-The fire was named for Reading Peak, which lay nearby.
+This ignition point was located in a designated wilderness area, approximately 1 mi northeast of Paradise Meadows and 2.5 mi east of Lassen Peak, south of the Lassen National Park Highway.
+The fire was named for nearby Reading Peak.

-A park fire management officer and a member of the Forest Service hiked in to the fire, directed by a reconnaissance aircraft.
-At that point, late in the day, the fire had hardly expanded beyond the lone red fir tree and its behavior was subdued—a later report described the fire at this point as being 3 ft by 5 ft and "smoldering".
-After evaluating local topographical features and other conditions (such as a dearth of dense vegetation, a cooler northern slope, ridges and roads at which to limit fire spread, etc.), the personnel at the scene concluded the area was potentially conducive to a managed wildfire and deferred the decision of whether to extinguish the fire or not to the following day.
+A National Park Service fire management officer and a member of the Forest Service hiked in to the fire, directed by a reconnaissance aircraft.
+At that point, late in the day, the fire had hardly expanded beyond the lone red fir tree and its behavior was subdued—a later report described the fire at this point as 3 ft by 5 ft and "smoldering".
+After evaluating local topographical features and other conditions (such as a dearth of dense vegetation, a cooler northern slope, ridges and roads at which to limit fire spread, etc.), the personnel at the scene concluded the area might be conducive to a managed wildfire and deferred a decision on whether to extinguish the fire or not to the following day.

 On July 24, park personnel conversed among themselves and with experts (including the National Park Service’s regional fire ecologist) before receiving permission from the Lassen Volcanic National Park superintendent to manage the fire.
 The initial goal was to confine the fire to an area of just 700 acres, bounded by two drainages and by Lassen National Park Highway to the north.
 The Reading Fire was initially managed by a Type 4 incident management team and approximately 16 firefighters.
-By July 30, one week after ignition, the fire had grown to 3 acres.
+By July 30, one week after igniting, the fire had grown to 3 acres.
 During that week the fire behaved as predicted, slowly spreading downhill while only consuming surface fuels/vegetation.

 As the calendar turned to August, the fire began to expand at a greater pace.
 By the 3rd of the month, it had burned 50 acres, and by the following day, 94 acres.
 On August 6, as management of the fire was being handed over to a Type 3 incident management team, the Reading Fire spotted (jumped, via windblown embers) across the park highway where personnel had intended to hold the fire.
 The fire took root in the Hat Creek drainage and continued to expand, reaching 1010 acres by the end of the day.